-The vast majority of DERs rely on power electronics to perform energy conversion and are connected to the power grid via power converters - therefore, power electronics are key components to extract the micro flexibility available at large over distributed resources [14].
-Beside creating an interface that allows for harnessing the flexibility within each energy resource, power converters can also provide advanced technical functions such as reactive power support, harmonic compensation, and phase imbalance restoration, by creating different control setpoints in the converter's switching operation [15].
-In this manner, it is possible to utilize the most out of both the active power flexibility present in the endapplication, as well as reactive power and other resources available in each converter.
-However, several challenges arise when this interface is modelled, and when these devices are controlled.
-As such, Section III provides insights on shifting from continuous to discrete modelling and control, from model-based to data-driven control, and further elaborates on other performance requirements and challenges.
+Besides creating an interface that allows harnessing the flexibility within each energy resource, power converters can also provide advanced technical functions such as reactive power support, harmonic compensation, and phase imbalance restoration, by creating different control set-points in the converter's switching operation [9].
+Combined with appropriate local or coordinated control approaches, and taking advantage of the communication infrastructure, it is possible to utilize the most out of both the active power flexibility present in the end-application, as well as reactive power and other resources available in each converter.